davidbinneun/shawty/README.md

 # Shawty 🐫 URL Shortener

-A simple and responsive URL shortening service.
+An elegant and responsive URL shortening service.

 - [Fire up the demo](https://shawty.davidbinneun.repl.co/) at repl.it